BiomedSciAI/fuse-med-ml/examples/fuse_examples/imaging/classification/isic/README.md

 # Skin Lesion Classification with Fuse

-This project deals with skin lesion classification challenge, from the International Skin Imaging Collaboration (ISIC):
+This project deals with skin lesion classification challenge, from the International Skin Imaging Collaboration (ISIC).

 ## ISIC 2019 Challenge

 The goal is to train a model which able to classify demoscropic images among nine different diagnostic categories.
 Check [this link](https://challenge.isic-archive.com/landing/2019/) for more details.

 This code provides a simple implementation of these tasks using FuseMedML.
 The model used is an InceptionResnetV2 pretrained on ImageNet and we evaluate it on AUC metric.